 People that make these laws are, IMO, pretty clueless.
 Sadly, it seems, that includes some of the “expert” sources.

 For instance, in psychology, ‘attachment theory’ (Mary Ainsworth) is required study.
 (Variation for cultures, and allowances for autistic spectrum aside), hundreds of studies show that a normal, neuro-typical child will behave ‘this’ way in the test environment, while an abused child will behave ‘thus’.
 Problem is, they rarely study ‘abused’ children.
-It’s not a court-appointed test, the studies are not done by social services, they are voluntary, they are often carried out by the children of undergraduates.
+It’s not a court-appointed test, the studies are not done by social services, they are voluntary, they are often carried out using mature undergraduates and their children.
 They are not carried out by children whose carers and parents and inherently abusive, “carers” who are violent.
 Who are dangerous.
 It is a fundamental flaw in the system.
 At best, a deep understanding of attachment theory gives an awareness of ‘something might not be right here’.
 If a kid’s got a black eye and a broken leg, and the mum is silent, cowering behind the heavily built father, he didn’t ‘fall’ out the cot!
 It’s not rocket science.

 The thing is, it’s not about a ‘smack’.
 As the article points out (behind the paywall), “Abuse, bullying, intimidation, assault – physical, psychological or otherwise – is abhorrent and to be condemned and prosecuted with extreme prejudice.”

 Getting taken to the hospital with your arm or leg broken in two places ‘cos your ‘loving’ father used a baseball bat on you.
 Whilst being told: “It’s not your dad’s fault, you know how he is when he drinks.”